PureDarwin/puredarwin.github.io/src/handbook/_Handbook.md

 * Mac OS Forge, the DarwinBuild project, and the MacPorts project
 * The OpenDarwin project, whose contributions PureDarwin still benefits from
 * [Probono](https://github.com/probonopd) for founding PureDarwin
-* [csekel](https://github.com/csekel) for believing and keeping PureDarwin going when nobody would — Rest in Peace
+* [csekel](https://github.com/csekel) for believing and keeping PureDarwin going when nobody would.
+Rest in Peace
 * [vali0004](https://github.com/Vali0004) for pushing PureDarwin into a modern era
 * Everyone else contributing to Darwin